How Much DOT Do You *Really* Need to Stake?

 Power of On-Chain Governance

-Staking your DOT is not just a financial activity; it's a political one.
+Staking your DOT is not just a financial activity; it is also a political one.
 By staking, you gain the right to participate in Polkadot's pioneering on-chain governance system.
-This means you can vote on everything from network upgrades and parameter changes to how treasury funds are spent.
+This means you can vote on network upgrades, parameter changes, and how treasury funds are spent.
 This gives you a direct say in the future evolution of the protocol, a powerful benefit for any long-term investor.

 Conclusion: Which Polkadot Staking Strategy is Right for You?